 Through the lens of intersectionality, we use our platform to amplify the voices of women and all underrepresented groups within DevOps.
 We advocate for gender equity, breaking down barriers and promoting real, positive change across the wider world of tech.

 Women in DevOps was born.
 After working with numerous women in DevOps we realised how very imbalanced the industry is.
-We wanted to create a social movement that empowers those whose voices were not heard and carve a community which addressed this issue.
+We wanted to create a social movement that empowers those whose voices were not heard and carve out a community which addressed this issue.

 Build our community and develop mentoring opportunities in the US and launch our first Women In DevOps in the US, Los Angeles to be precise and Dublin.

-Women in DevOps will expand to Seattle and New York city and aims to be the globes most prestigious women in DevOps group with over 4,000 members.
+Women in DevOps will expand to Seattle and New York City and aims to be the globes most prestigious women in DevOps group with over 4,000 members.

 The moon?
 Reach for the stars, why not!

 Our members continue to grow day by day.

 We have held a series of eleven events so far.

 We are active in over three different countries around the world including the following locations: London, Los Angeles, Dublin and Manchester.

 We have worked with Facebook, Photobox, Expedia, Sony plus many many more.